testing-library/testing-library-docs/docs/dom-testing-library/api-queries.md

 ["What is an accessible name?" from ThePacielloGroup](https://developer.paciellogroup.com/blog/2017/04/what-is-an-accessible-name/).
 If you only query for a single element with `getByText('The name')` it's oftentimes better to use `getByRole(expectedRole, { name: 'The name' })`.
-The accessible name query does not replace other queries such as `byAlt` or `byTitle`.
+The accessible name query does not replace other queries such as `*ByAlt` or `*ByTitle`.
 While the accessible name can be equal to these attributes, it does not replace the functionality of these attributes.
 For example `<img aria-label="fancy image" src="fancy.jpg" />` will be returned for both `getByAlt('fancy image')` and `getByRole('image', { name: 'fancy image' })`.